ova2/html5-client-side-validation-api-spec/README.md

  - parameter: TBD
 - data-csv-valueprovider
  - value provider - script or JS function which returns the value to be validated
+- data-csv-label
+ - label which belongs to the validated value.
+It can be used in the validation message.
+See also csv.labelprovider

 ## Attributes on button / link
 All attributes are optional.